MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-manage-big-data.md

 ## Setting up NFS Setup

 >[!IMPORTANT]
 >NFS configuration for external directories is required only if your DeployR environment has multiple grid nodes.
-DeployR Open administrators can skip this step.

 To benefit from external directory support in a multi-grid node DeployR environment, you (the administrator) must install and configure a Network File System (NFS) shared directory on the DeployR main server as well as any grid node from which they want to access to this big data files.